Tinkoff/data-detective/data-detective-etl/README.md

 ## Development

-The development environment runs in Docker containers on the developer machine.
+The development environment runs in Docker containers on the local machine.

 [Quickstart](ttps://tinkoffcreditsystems.github.io/data-detective/docs/data-detective-etl/quickstart-etl) is available in the official documentation.